RSS’24 Workshop on Semantics for Robotics: From Environment Understanding and Reasoning to Safe Interaction

 Program

-Below is a tentative program of the workshop.
+Below is the program of the workshop.
 Times are in CEST.

 Morning Session